John A. Sneden, Dean Emeritus (1970)

 Christine Turbitt (1974)

 Ms. Turbitt’s clothes are also seen frequently at the Georgia Shakespeare Festival (where she is an associate artist), including those designed for “The Miser,” “Saint Joan,” “Comedy of Errors,” “What the Butler Saw,” “The Cherry Orchard,” “Metamorphoses” and “Merchant of Venice.”
 At neighboring Alabama Shakespeare Festival, she has costumed “When We Are Married,” “King Lear” and “Sheppey.”
 She has also designed clothes for more than 20 productions at North Carolina Shakespeare Festival, almost that many for the Monomoy Theatre on Cape Cod and at many others at various theatres and universities up and down the East Coast.
-When she has on her technology hat, Ms. Turbitt has worked for Colorado Shakespeare Festival (draper, 1992), Great Lakes Theater Festival (costume shop manager, 1983) and Santa Fe Opera (apprentice, 1975; first hand, 1976-77; draper, 2002).
+Ms. Turbitt has worked for Colorado Shakespeare Festival (draper, 1992), Great Lakes Theater Festival (costume shop manager, 1983) and Santa Fe Opera (apprentice, 1975; first hand, 1976-77; draper, 2002).